kinjal000/YouTube-Video-Downloader/README.md

 Introduction The Python YouTube Video & Audio Downloader makes it easy to download videos from YouTube in different resolutions or extract the audio in high quality.
 The software has an easy-to-use Tkinter GUI, supports drag and drop functionality, and also comes with both light and dark mode for comfortable use.

+Features ✔️
-Features ✔️ Download videos in several resolutions (including HD) ✔️ High-quality audio extraction in MP3 format ✔️ Pre-download video information retrieval ✔️ Video preview for download ✔️ Dark & Light Mode customizable UI ✔️ Download progress bar
+Download videos in several resolutions (including HD) ✔️ High-quality audio extraction in MP3 format ✔️ Pre-download video information retrieval ✔️
+Video preview for download ✔️
+Dark & Light Mode customizable UI ✔️
+Download progress bar

 How It Works Following are simple steps to download YouTube audio or videos:

-1️⃣ Setup & Run
+1Setup & Run

 Install Python 3 if you haven't already.
 Install required dependencies with: